 Most large SUVs sold in the UK are diesel, as they normally offer more reasonable fuel economy over the big petrol engines needed to power these large cars.

 There's also a trend towards large hybrid SUVs fitted with electric motors as well as conventional engines.
-These often claim to have better fuel consumption and emissions than diesels, though in reality this will depend largely on the type of driving you do.
+These often claim to have better fuel consumption and emissions than diesels, although in reality this will depend largely on the type of driving you do.

 In our tests, both conventional self-charging hybrids (which charge using energy recuperation, such as from the brakes, rather than needing to be plugged in) and plug-in hybrid SUVs often outperform comparable petrol or diesel models in stop-start city driving.
 This is where hybrid systems are at their most effective.

-However, this advantage is often lost in higher speed driving, such as on the motorway.
+However, this advantage is often lost in higher-speed driving, such as on the motorway.

 Not all large SUVs are the practical workhorses you might imagine.
 Having lots of four-wheel-drive kit under the car's floor can lead to compromised interior space.
-Boot space, in particular can be quite limited.
+Boot space, in particular, can be quite limited.
 And the fact SUVs sit so high off the ground can make them difficult to get in and out of.